AndreKenDeDecker/AndreKenDeDecker.github.io/projects/sacrifetus.md

 > SacriFetus is a co-op, hack-n-slash game about 2 cultist who want to summon their god by sacrificing babies.

-The game was made in Unreal Engine 5 for the course "group projects" at DAE.
+The game was made in Unreal Engine 5 for the course "Group Projects".
 We were tasked to work on this game the whole semester, but we were limited to the time we had due to other courses.
+It was also the first time working in a team of 5 people for me, as beforehand I only worked with 1 other person.
+Communication was a bit difficult at first, but once we got our workflow down it was a pleasant experience.
 Everyone was expected to work 10 hours per week on the game.
 Leading to a total of about 110 hours per person.
 At the end it was a showcase of team effort and we ultimately won 2nd place for art style.